RMartin0717/random-gender-ator/README.md

 This project was a final project assigned by [Turing School of Software and Design](www.turing.edu).
 I was given one week to design and produce an app for a niche audience and given full creative control of the design of the project.
 The app is built with React, React Router, tested with Cypress, and utilizes Travis CI.

-On the home page, the user is able to interact with a gender generator which uses a public 3rd party word association API to create new genders related to user input.
+On the home page, the user is able to interact with a gender generator which uses a [word association API](https://github.com/RMartin0717/random-gender-ator-api) that I built using Node.js with Express, Knex, and Postgres to create new genders related to user input.
 The niche audience for this app is queer people who are looking for new, non-academic words to help verbalize their identity or are tired of explaining gender to family who aren't listening anyway.
 The app is designed to be both fun and serve as a tool.
 A more in-depth description of possibles lenses through which to use the app lives in the "About" page and resources I compiled myself for queer people in Denver are linked in the footer of each page.

 ## In Progress

-### Backend API

-I am currently working on my own backend API using Express with Knex to replace the 3rd party API presently in use by the app.
-Details and progress can be seen in [this repo](https://github.com/RMartin0717/random-gender-ator-api/blob/main/README.md)

 ### Automatic Deployment for Patch Work
 There are a couple of minor issues to address with the app.
 I am currently learning to set up automatic deployment with heroku and then will resolve these issues.

-- Currently, "foreigner" is coming from the 3rd party API for word associations for "extraterrestrial" and I would like to filter this out.
 - The title image needs to be updated so that it is a rainbow icon instead of the React logo.
 - There is a sentence in the About page that is repeated and one needs to be removed.
 - Intend to add aria attributes to HTML.
 - Would like to update with newest versions of React and React Router.

 ## Deep Dive

 ### Notable features